 Because who wouldn’t want to make a cheeky little stop at one of the most magical castles in Europe during the holiday season, eh?

-As someone who has visited Neuschwanstein Castle 3 different times, you could say I’m a pretty big fan.
+As someone who has visited Neuschwanstein Castle three different times, you could say I’m a pretty big fan.

 Sure, it might be a bit expensive, but hey, it’s 100% worth it.

-The architecture, history, interior decoration and design, marvelous artistry, and more give you a sneak peak into what 19th-century high-end life what like.
+The architecture, history, interior decoration and design, and marvelous artistry give you a sneak peak into what 19th-century high-end life what like.
 I love it!
 (And I’m sure you will, too.)

 Heck, if me, my cousin, and her husband can do it, so can you.
 (Hint: we’re not the best train travelers out there. 🤪 😬 )